cardano-foundation/CIPs/CIP-0071/README.md

 In no particular order, we recommend the following implementation details that do not impact the protocol, but may impact user experience:

 - The mapping function described in the [Plutus minting policy for ballots](#Ballot---Plutus-Minting-Policy) should likely be some sort of prefixing or suffixing (e.g., "Ballot #1 - <REFERENCE NFT>"), and NOT the identity function.
 Although the asset will be different than the reference NFT due to its differing policy ID, users are likely to be confused when viewing these assets in a token viewer.
-- The "ballot NFT" should have some sort of unique metadata (if using [CIP-25](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0025)), datum (if using [CIP-68](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0068)) or other identification so that the users can engage with the ballot in a fun, exciting way and to ensure there is no confusion with the reference NFT.
+- The "ballot" NFT should have some sort of unique metadata (if using [CIP-25](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0025)), datum (if using [CIP-68](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0068)) or other identification so that the users can engage with the ballot in a fun, exciting way and to ensure there is no confusion with the reference NFT.
 - The "vote" represented by a datum will be easier to debug and analyze in real-time if it uses the new "inline datum" feature from Vasil, but the protocol will still work on Alonzo era transactions.
-- The "ballot box" smart contract should likely encode that the datum's "voter" field is respected when returning the ballots to users after voting has ended to provide greater transparency and trust for project participants (though it will not impact the protocol).
+- The "ballot box" smart contract should likely enforce that the datum's "voter" field is respected when returning the ballots to users after voting has ended to provide greater transparency and trust for project participants.

 ## Backward Compatibility